 In the early days, when most grippers were plastic and the springs didn’t provide much resistance, gripper workouts consisted of very high repetitions.
 This has since been found to be an inefficient way to train the forearms and wrists.
 It is far better to work with a gripper that provides a decent resistance that will only allow you to perform 5 to 10 reps at a time.
-Holding each rep squeeze for as long as you can and repeating the workout a couple of time per day is the best way to get the most out of your device.
+Holding each rep squeeze for as long as you can and repeating the workout a couple of times per day is the best way to get the most out of your device.

 Here are some tips on getting the best use of your commercial gripper:

-- Gripper Position - where you hold the gripper is really important.
-In order to close it properly you need to have the correct leverage.
+- Gripper Position – where you hold the gripper is really important.
+In order to close it properly, you need to have the correct leverage.
 Start with the gripper held relatively high in your palm.
-You don't want it to be too low on your hands.
+You don’t want it to be too low on your hands.
 Your pinky should be close to the bottom of the gripper.

-- Grip Frequency - the key to success with any gripping exercise is consistency.
-As a minimum you should do 5 total closes with each hand twice per day.
+- Grip Frequency – the key to success with any gripping exercise is consistency.
+As a minimum, you should do 5 total closes with each hand twice per day.
 Hold each close for 15-30 seconds.

 - Forced closes – get hold of a gripper that you cannot close by yourself with one hand.
 Use your other hand to help you close it.
 Now take the assisting hand away and hold for as long as possible.

-- Used strict form - this is a grip isolation exercise.
+- Used the strict form – this is a grip isolation exercise.
 Do not twist your arm or otherwise move your body to get extra strength.
-Because the benefits of the exercise comes from the last quarter of the closing movement, be sure to fully close the gripper with every single repetition.
+Because the benefits of the exercise come from the last quarter of the closing movement, be sure to fully close the gripper with every single repetition.

-- Make use of down-time - use your hand gripper while you are watching TV reading a book or doing other types of recreational activity.
+- Make use of downtime – use your hand gripper while you are watching TV reading a book or doing other types of recreational activity.